 School of Communication

-All students who take most sophomore-level or above (2000-, 3000- or 4000-level) journalism and media communication courses (JMC), or junior-level or above (3000- or 4000-level) communication studies (CMST) courses, are required to have a cumulative grade-point average of at least 2.25.
+All students who take sophomore-level or above (2000-, 3000- or 4000-level) broadcasting or journalism courses, or junior-level or above (3000- or 4000-level) speech communication courses are required to have a cumulative grade point average of at least 2.25.
 Any exceptions will be by written permission of the school.
 Students will receive a worksheet listing requirements to track their progress toward a degree.

 All students enrolled in a degree program in the College of Communication, Fine Arts and Media must meet the university general education requirements.
 Additional information on these requirements can be found on the University General Education website (http://www.unomaha.edu/gened).
 Please consult with an academic advisor for recommended choices for the major.

 Students may need to take additional courses as general electives to meet the 120 credit hour minimum requirement.

 For more information…